loshadki/whichmacshouldibuy/content/_index.md

 and use 90% time my MacBook Pro with M1.
 But some things don't work.

 Let's just eliminate the reasons why you should not consider purchasing Mac with Apple Silicon (M1):

-- You want a laptop with a larger screen (16").
-Currently, only Mac Mini, MacBook Air, and MacBook Pro 13" available with Apple Silicon.

 - You are using some software that you cannot run on Mac.
 You can verify the list of the software at [Is Apple silicon ready?](https://isapplesiliconready.com).

 - You need to run Windows.
-Currently, Parallels is available in Preview.
-You can only install Windows ARM (preview), which cannot run all the Windows software.
+You can only install Windows ARM (preview from Dev Channel), which cannot run all the Windows software.
 It is a very high chance that it will not run your specific software on this version of Windows.